 Mandatory Deposits

-All works under copyright protection that are published in the United States are subject to the mandatory deposit provision of the copyright law (17 USC section 407).
+All works under copyright protection that are published in the United States are subject to the mandatory deposit provision of the Copyright Act (section 407 of Title 17).

-This law requires that two copies of the best edition of every copyrightable work published in the United States be sent to the Copyright Office within three months of publication.
+This law requires two copies of each work published in the United States be deposited with the Copyright Office within three months of publication.
 Works deposited under this law are for the use of the Library of Congress.
+Usually, deposited copies must be the “best edition” of the work, which means they must conform to the Library of Congress’s preferred specifications.

 Library of Congress